Eschatologue/CM_wiki/docs/class/druid/star.md

 ***Dragon.*** A constellation of a wise dragon appears on you.
 When you make an Intelligence or a Wisdom check or a Constitution saving throw to maintain concentration on a spell, you can treat a roll of 9 or lower on the d20 as a 10.

-At Druid **level 14**, while in your Starry Form, you become partially incorporeal, giving you :dmg-res: Resistance to :dmg-bldg: Bludgeoning, :dmg-prcg: Piercing, and :dmg-slsh: Slashing damage.
+At Druid **level 14**, while in your Starry Form, you become partially incorporeal, giving you **:dmg-res: Resistance**{ .em } to :dmg-bldg: Bludgeoning, :dmg-prcg: Piercing, and :dmg-slsh: Slashing damage.

 ### Level 6: Cosmic Omen